-The Friends of the Greenbelt Foundation, the Professional Photographers of Canada, and the McMichael Canadian Art Collection are holding a photography contest to celebrate the 10th Anniversary of Ontario’s Greenbelt.
+The Friends of the Greenbelt Foundation, the Professional Photographers of Canada, and the McMichael Canadian Art Collection are holding a photography contest to celebrate the people of Ontario’s Greenbelt.

 We've already received a ton of great photos - and it's not too late to submit your own!
 I'm an avid photographer myself and recently took my family to Pioneer Village where I practiced a few of the tips I’ve gotten for taking a great photo.
 They’ve help me so much that I wanted to share them with you.Read more

 Sarah Harmer performs at the 2014 Greenbelt Harvest Picnic.